Initialize an array to store the minimum number of perfect squares needed for each value up to n

 There is another solution known as Lagrange’s four-square theorem.
 This theorem states that every natural number can be represented as the sum of at most four square numbers.
 Based on this theorem, we can solve the problem as follows:

-• Check if the number is a perfect square: If n itself is a perfect square, then it can be represented as a single perfect square number, so return 1.
+nitself is a perfect square, then it can be represented as a single perfect square number, so return 1. - Check if the number can be represented as the sum of two perfect squares: If

-• If none of the above conditions are met: Return 4, as per Lagrange’s theorem.
+4, as per Lagrange’s theorem.

 Here’s how we can implement this approach: